Mott metal-insulator transitions in pressurized layered trichalcogenides

 {\it MIT driven by uniaxial pressure in NiPSe$_3$.} While the critical pressure for the MIT in NiPS$_3$ can be reached in modern high-pressure experimental setups, a substitution of S by the more polarizable Se is expected to further reduce the critical pressure.
 Therefore the recently synthesized NiPSe$_3$~\cite{Yan2017PRM} can be a better candidate for realizing the pressure-driven MIT compared to NiPS$_3$.
 Moreover, the collapse of the interlayer distance is expected to be sufficient to induce the MIT, which can even be achieved by the tip of an atomic-force microscope~\cite{Lu59}.
 As a zeroth-order approximation, we simulate such layer-normal strain by varying the interlayer distance with fixed in-plane lattice parameters, and allowing the internal coordinates to relax within eDMFT.
-In Fig.~\ref{fig:NPSe} we show the $e_{\rm g}$-PDOS of NiPSe$_3$ where the MIT happens at the modest stress of $\sigma_z$ = 16 GPa.
-It is remarkable that such a large gap of $1\,$eV at the ambient pressure is collapsed by such a modest stress.
-No additional structural distortion is observed at the transition, which suggests that NiPSe$_3$ is another promising candidate for an electronic bandwidth-controlled Mott transition in these layered vdW materials.
+In Fig.~\ref{fig:NPSe} we show the $e_{\rm g}$-PDOS of NiPSe$_3$ where the MIT happens at the modest stress of $13 \leq \sigma_z \leq 15$ GPa at $T$ = 58 K, suggesting NiPSe$_3$ as another promising electronic bandwidth-controlled Mott transition system among these layered vdW materials.